2024 24 Hours of Nürburgring: Starting Group 3

-Race Result
+Race result

 The race was interrupted after 7 hours 24 minutes due to heavy fog that prevented visibility.
 No parc fermé rules were in place during the interruption.
 The race was resumed for 5 formation laps behind the safety car, but the chequered flag was eventually waved at 15:05:20 local time, 55 minutes before schedule.
 This was the shortest duration race in the history of the event.
-The race was won by the #16 Scherer Sport PHX, tying Manthey Racing for the record in overall victories at seven wins.
+The race was won by the No. 16 Scherer Sport PHX, tying Manthey Racing for the record in overall victories at seven wins.
 It was the first win for Ricardo Feller, and the third for Frank Stippler and Christopher Mies.

 Rowe Racing filed a protest following the race, and an appeal after the initial protest was turned down, arguing that the early stoppage after the safety car laps constituted an interruption, rather than a finish, but race officials rejected both the protest and appeal; thus, the results stood for Scherer Sport PHX.